Articles by Reid Wilson

 Reveal For Six-Story, Six-Unit Residential Project At 11 West 126th Street, Harlem

 A rendering has been posted on the site of the planned six-story, six-unit residential building under development at 11 West 126th Street, in Harlem.
 Foundation work is underway, according to Harlem+Bespoke.
 The structure will encompass 11,061 square feet and the project’s full-floor residential units should average 1,320 square feet apiece, indicative of condominiums.
 Amenities include private residential storage and a fitness center.
 The sixth floor apartment will also feature a private roof terrace.
 Midtown East-based Urban Artisan is the developer, while Midtown South-based Platt Byard Dovell White Architects (PBDW Architects) is behind the design.
-YIMBY first brought you news of the project when applications were filed in September of 2014.
-Completion is expected in spring of 2017.
+Brown Harris Stevens Development is managing sales and marketing for the homes.

 11 Hubert Street